Are you passionate about jazz? Want to learn from some of the world's greatest jazz musicians?

 - instrument master classes, listening classes and special topic lectures such as How to make your solos unique and Success through the journey

-Who is the jazz school for?
+Who is the Jazz Symposium for?

 McComish Scholarship for Brass